brilliant-mmcguire/brilliant-mmcguire.github.io/index.md

 ## For good makers & doers
 We provide you with the investment, support, expertise and connections that you need to launch and build a successful future for yourself and those you choose to serve.

 Success is when your business is self-reliant, when it is delivering social value and can continue doing that for the long term.
-You and your team are what matter in making this happen so we are investing in you.
+You and your team are what matter in making this happen so we are investing in you and your people.
 We can help you with the cash you need to get started but developing your capability as leaders, makers and doers is what we are about.

 We are a bunch of practitioners with world class expertise that is there to support you.
 We help you in a hands-on and practical way and by providing expert advice and mentoring.
 This spans leadership and governance through to pair-programming sessions with your software developers.